 The new finds however, seemed to come from a much earlier date, and could’ve at least come from 400 AD.
-The scientists have not offered any explanation how it was possible to have the ancient Roman coins in the site.
+The scientists have not offered any explanation how it was possible to have the ancient Roman and byzantine coins in the site.

 Japanese ties with Europe during the period were not even thought to exist before the discovery.
 In ancient times, Katsuren Castle was the center of trading partnerships with China and other Asian countries.